salesforce/standards-explainers/observer-errors/README.md

 The current suggestion is for the observer to register every callback, instead of replacing them.
 This remains [similar to the Promise's `catch`](https://jsfiddle.net/2mpzoLrq/).
 The error object would be preserved for each call.

-#### No definition (yet) to unregister catch callbacks.
+#### No definition (yet) to unregister catch callbacks

 This explainer does not define any way to unregister catch callbacks as there is little to no identified value in adding this so far.
+If some value were identified, it would probably require some kind of full-blown `addEventListener`/`removeEventListener`model, which seems overkill.

 #### Capturing the effects from observed elements